absu5530/cnn_pos_experiments/README.md

 bash run.sh
 ```

-4) Run `results.py` to generate A pickle file with the experiment results from the output predictions stored in
+5) Run `results.py` to generate a pickle file with the experiment results from the output predictions stored in
-   `models_data`
+   `models_data`.
+It can be run as-is if all the models in `run.sh` were run successfully,  otherwise edit it to point
+   to the right files.

 ## Results